 The National Shrine of St. Jude and our St. Jude League: We foster the devotion to St. Jude in the U.S. through the National Shrine.
 St. Jude League members receive devotional materials throughout the year for prayer and reflection as part of their spiritual journey.

 Building Strong Catholic Communities: Through our parish and community ministries, we tackle the rough realities of the poor in the U.S.—including hunger, poverty, violence, housing, parenting, and education—always with the people.
 We are strengthened in our work by the inspiration and power of God’s word.

 Support for Seminarians: We pray always for vocations to the priesthood and brotherhood, and are grateful that our seminaries are filling with young men who have taken a leap of faith to dedicate their lives in service to the Church and those in need.
 They are focused on working to become leaders of our faith and blessings to the future of the Church.

 Directions to the National Shrine of St. Jude

-The National Shrine of St. Jude does not currently have a toll-free, 800 number available.
-For assistance, please contact us Monday through Friday from 8:30 a.m. - 3:30 p.m. at 312-544-8230.
+For assistance, please contact us Monday through Friday from 7:30 a.m. - 3:30 p.m.
+Eastern Time at 312-544-8230.
 Contact us by email at email@example.com.